karldudley/blog_project_client/README.md

 Post whatever you like anonymously for people around the world to see, free of judgement.
 (That could never go wrong right?)

 ## Project Description
-The aim of the project was to build a community journaling website that allows users to anonomously post and respond to stories.
+The aim of the project was to build a community journaling website that allows users to anonymously post and respond to stories.
 ## Table of contents
 1. [Installation](/README.md#installation)
 2. [Technologies](/README.md#technologies)